By Roy Burner - Minister of the Gospel

 When they say peace and safety; then sudden destruction comes upon them, as travail upon a woman with child; and they shall not escape (1 Thessalonians 5:3).
 I was drawn to this text and begin to search it out more extensively.

 Peace is an absence of mental stress or anxiety which is very much a part of the violate world we live in today.
-In fact many use "service animals" to help relieve stress or anxiety.
+In fact many are using "service animals" to help relieve stress or anxiety.
+(Comment)

-A Bible dictionary revealed that the term peace is used as a frequent word in both Old and New Testaments.
-It is used throughout the Bible to indicate a spirit of tranquility and freedom from inward or outward disturbances.
+A Bible dictionary revealed that the term peace is used throughout the Bible to indicate a spirit of tranquility and freedom from inward or outward disturbances.
 When nations enjoyed peace it was regarded as a gift from God (Psalm 29:11).

 There is a spiritual tranquility which all can enjoy when, through faith in Christ, they are brought into a right relationship with God (Romans 5:1).
 Christ came to provide peace on earth (Luke 2:14); which will not be fully realized until He returns again to effect it in person (Isaiah 9:6-7).